 Have a well-thought out investment strategy

-Value investing, growth investing, and using technical analysisare the most common investing strategies.
+Value investing, growth investing, and using fundamental analysis are the most common investing strategies.
 Some investors prefer to stick with one strategy they are comfortable with, others like to combine different strategies in their portfolio.
 With each stock purchase, it is essential to know why you bought that stock and stick with it.
 If you’re looking for a great investing strategy without all the work, check out a stock picking list like those offered by Zacks.

 Assume the right amount of risk